 - Eat less refined grains

-- Moderate protein and high natural fats
+- Eat adequate protein and fon’t avoid natural fats

 - Don’t eat all the time (time restricted eating or intermittent fasting).
 Stop snacking